Dementia Care Specialist

 DEMENTIA CARE RESOURCES IN BUFFALO AND PEPIN COUNTIES

-ADRC Community Resource Fair – This annual event, hosted by the ADRC and Adult Protective Services Unit of Buffalo and Pepin Counties, offers guest speakers and a variety of vendor resources, intended to aid persons who are aging and/or living with a disability, as well as their caregivers.
-The location of this summer-time event changes each year.
+ADRC Community Resource Fair – This annual event, hosted by the ADRC of Buffalo and Pepin Counties, offers community members the opportunity to meet and learn about community-based service providers.
+This event is intended for persons who are aging, living with a disability, and/or living with dementia.
+The location of this summertime event changes each year.

 Awareness Cards for Caregivers – Enjoy everyday outings with the support of Awareness Cards.
 These small ‘wallet cards’ read: “My loved one lives with dementia.
 We appreciate your patience and kindness.”
 This can alert community members to your loved one’s care needs, in a discreet manner.
 Also available are cards which read: "My loved one has dementia and sometimes say or does things that are unexpected.
 Thank you for understanding!"